-Undergraduate and Graduate: MATH 4750 or STAT 3800 or permission of instructor.
+Undergraduate and Graduate: MATH 4750 with a C- or better or STAT 3800 with a C- or better or permission of instructor.
 Students planning to enroll in this course should be comfortable with computer programming and have knowledge of data structures and preliminary statistical methods.